gtech-mulearn/Top-100-Coders/profile/prathyushmadhusoodhanan@mulearn.md

 Kerala should focus on research more, since research is always one step ahead comparing to the current market technology.
 Therefore, if we can get a new technology in our hand, there opens a way to use that in market.
 Also I think that research policy should also focus on all Colleges and not just Top colleges like IIT.

-#### History of Community Engagement:

--  Discuss your history of community engagement in a technical capacity, such as answering questions on platforms like Stack Overflow or actively participating in technical forums like mailing lists and Discord servers.

-#### Highly Visible Technical Content:

-- Highlight any highly visible technical blog posts, articles, or video series you have created.

-#### Highly Used Software Tools:

-- If you've developed software tools that are widely used by users (not just contributors), mention them.

 #### Competitive Website Profiles:

 - [Github](https://github.com/prathyushmadhu)